Alfresco/docs-alfresco/content-services/latest/admin/transformations.md

 http://localhost:8080/alfresco/service/mimetypes?mimetype=*
 ```

-where `localhost:8080` is the host and port number of your active Alfresco Content Services instance.
+where `localhost:8080` is the host and port number of your active Content Services instance.

 The transformers must validate the content stream mimetype.
 To configure this, set the following properties in the
 `alfresco-global.properties` file.